I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 BACKFILLING

-In this verification, with a small-scale environment of 3 objects and 3 annotations, the status became ACTIVE approximately 25 minutes after creating the Metadata Configuration.
+In this verification, with a small-scale environment of 3 objects and 3 annotations, it took approximately 25 minutes after Metadata Configuration creation to reach ACTIVE.

 Creating a Federated Catalog in Glue Data Catalog

-To access the Annotation Table from Athena, create a federated catalog for S3 Tables in the Glue Data Catalog.
+To query the Annotation Table from Athena, create a federated catalog for S3 Tables in Glue Data Catalog.

 import boto3